gutwenger/g2DateFormat/README.md

 # g2DateFormat

-This library attemps to provide an easier way to retrieve datetime data by manipulating JS date and time.
+This library attempts to provide an easier way to retrieve datetime data by manipulating JS date and time.

 ## Getting Started